GuOrg/Gu.Reactive/README.md

 ## MappingView<TSource, TResult>

 A view that maps from one type to another.
-If thge source type is a reference type the same instance produces the same mapped instance if the item appears more than once in the collection.
+If the source type is a reference type the same instance produces the same mapped instance if the item appears more than once in the collection.

 ### Simple